 One of the greatest mysteries around the home is how to clean white shoes.
-Useful and practical as they may be, white shoes are notoriously hard to keep looking fresh and pristine after being taken out of the box.
+Useful and practical as they may be, white shoes are notoriously hard to keep fresh and pristine after we take them out of the box.
 That’s why we searched high and low to find the best tips for cleaning white shoes, so that you can master this task once and for all.
 From bleach to baking soda to toothpaste, here’s a look at some of the best ways to keep your white shoes in great shape.

 Another wise tip: Make spot-cleaning a habit.
 It may seem tedious, but regular spot-cleaning will lend a huge hand while you learn how to clean white shoes completely.
 To do so, wipe off any stains or scuffs as soon as you see them with a gentle cleaning agent or wipe.
 Otherwise, they might sink into the fabric, and your task of getting them perfectly white again will be that much more challenging.